 Specifically, two of the previously mentioned classes produce mosquito insecticides: organophosphate and pyrethroids.

 Another popular insecticide is permethrin, which is a pyrethroid.
-It kills mosquitoes very efficiently and isn’t harmful to humans or our pets.
-It might be toxic to fish and bees, however, so be careful when using it around them.
+It kills mosquitoes very efficiently and poses little danger to humans or our pets.
+It is highly toxic to fish and bees, however, so be careful when using it around waterways and bee-pollinated plants.

-In addition to these two mosquito insecticides are also Scourge and Anvil.
-Mosquito control products often use these since they achieve good results.
+In addition to these two mosquito insecticides are also the pyrethroids resmethrin (product name: Scourge) and sumithrin (product name: Anvil).
+Mosquito control products often contain these since they achieve good results.